Adena Friedman: Boards

 Friedman has served as a Class B director to the Federal Reserve Bank of New York since December 2018, the only Exchange CEO to ever have done this.
 She also serves on the board of FCLTGlobal, a non-profit organization that researches tools that encourage long-term investing.

+Recognitions

+In 2024, Friedman was ranked 46th on Forbes’ list of the World’s 100 Most Powerful Women.

+In 2023 and 2025, Adena Friedman was named one of Barron’s 100 Most Influential Women in U.S. Finance.

 Personal life

 In 1993, she married Michael Cameron Friedman in a Presbyterian ceremony in Baltimore, Maryland.
 Her husband is a retired lawyer.
 They have two sons.
 They live in Maryland.
 She has a black belt in taekwondo, which she started studying after taking her sons to classes, and she has said has helped her become more fearless in business.